glatvyte/forkify-app/README.md

 - Search recipe;
 - Bookmark recipe;
-- Change serving size
+- Change serving size.

+# API Key access:

+- Generate your API Key: https://forkify-api.herokuapp.com/v2 by clicking on a button `Generate your API key`;
+- Create .env file in root folder and place your generated API Key there.

 # Scripts:

-Run webpack in development mode:
+Open your terminal and navigate to your `start` folder.
+Install dependencies with

+$ npm install
+and type

-$ npm run dev
+$ npm start

-Run webpack in production mode:
+to start your webpack server and begin development.

-$ npm run build
+Type $ npm build to package your production code.